CoprHD/flocker-driver/README.md

 ![alt text]( ViprExportGroups.png "Storage Arrays")

-In Vipr when storage is getting provisioned the same will get refrected in the vipr Dashboard in the task list
+In Vipr when storage is getting provisioned the same will get reflected in the vipr Dashboard in the task list

 10. Generating & using security file